jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It wasn't.

-In fact, the combination of self-interested corporate and government go-betweens stagnating our society's technological upgrades, and Left/Right useless bickering, kept making us unhappier.
+In fact, the corporate and government middlemen stagnating our society's technological upgrades, and the Left and Right's useless bickering, kept making us unhappier.
 And now we're paying for it.

-Because we're depending on our society's weakened manufacturing base, insurance processes, and health-care system to stop this pandemic.
+Because we're depending on our weakened manufacturing base, dated insurance processes, and overburdened health-care system to stop this pandemic.

 PICTURE
 _Over-buying stuff is what ordinary people are told and expected to do.
 This might as well be Black Friday or Holiday shopping.
 Today, regular people should be collaborating with health professionals, their co-workers, their family to find out how we can best deal with this storm.
 We could if we believed in a new philosophy that freed us from massive bureaucracy, and made us realize our salvation is reaching for new technologies._